<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=155486331574868&amp;ev=PageView&amp;noscript=1">

 By

-"What gets measured, get managed" - Peter Drucker
+"What gets measured gets managed" - Peter Drucker, father of management thinking

 Because colleges use GPAs (in context) to sort through applications, many students are painfully aware of their grade average down to a hundredth of a point.
 Here's a secret though: colleges care very little about hundredths of a point.